The Value of Goals

 Which goals should be considered important?
 Obviously, everyone needs to answer that question for themselves.
 However, here's a general rule that I’ve found to be most important in doing this: Goals should be based on your core principles and values.

-People often confuse values and goals, while in fact they are quite different; a value is not a goal.
+People often confuse values and goals, while in fact they are quite different.
+A value is not a goal.

 Going to Rome is a goal.
 Traveling and exploring are values.

-A value is like traveling east — no matter how far east you go, you’re still going east.
+A value is like traveling east—no matter how far east you go, you’re still going east.
 Based on this value, your goal may be to go east to New York.
-While there is a definite possibility of accomplishing this goal, for a multitude of reasons, your goal may change to going east to Spain, the Ukraine, India, or China.
-All of which are still consistent with your value of traveling east.
+While there is a definite possibility of accomplishing this goal, for a multitude of reasons, your goal may change to going east to Spain, the Ukraine, India, or China—all of which are still consistent with your value of traveling east.

-Values are meaningful beliefs or philosophies which can vary from ethical or moral (such as the belief in equal rights for all, honesty, concern for others, tolerance, justice, fairness, goodwill, gratitude, forgiveness, privacy, or kindness) to ideological (such as self-reliance, innovation, knowledge, security, perseverance, personal growth, accountability, commitment, hard work, or resilience) to social (such as generosity, teamwork, communication, efficiency, competition, health, independence, reliability, collaboration, or leadership) to aesthetic (such as creativity, prosperity, beauty, serenity, adventure, fun, or happiness).
+Values are meaningful beliefs or philosophies that can vary from ethical or moral (such as the belief in equal rights for all, honesty, concern for others, tolerance, justice, fairness, goodwill, gratitude, forgiveness, privacy, or kindness) to ideological (such as self-reliance, innovation, knowledge, security, perseverance, personal growth, accountability, commitment, hard work, or resilience) to social (such as generosity, teamwork, communication, efficiency, competition, health, independence, reliability, collaboration, or leadership) to aesthetic (such as creativity, prosperity, beauty, serenity, adventure, fun, or happiness).

 Values are powerful and effective determinants of human accomplishment and progress.
 They represent our deepest desires: what we want to stand for, how we want to relate to the world, and how we want to be remembered.
 They reflect our sense of right and wrong and what we believe should be.
 In so far as values have the power to influence our behavior, they should be one of the predominant determinants of how we choose our goals and set up our dominoes.

 We live in a time of a renewed interest in values; consultants enforce workplace values, nations speak of moral values, political and religious leaders discuss family values, spiritual teachers guide us to the values of gratitude, forgiveness, and benevolence.
-Online you can find an extensive list of 418 values — everything from abundance to zeal.
+Online you can find an extensive list of 418 values—everything from abundance to zeal.
 It is time for us to make a greater conscious effort to ensure that our goals are in accordance with our values.

 Why is it so important to establish value-centered goals?